markrachapoom/markrachapoom/README.md

 https://www.markrachapoom.com

-building https://www.merse.co, the Airbnb for startups.
+building https://www.merse.co, Airbnb for startups.

 I am Mark, a self-taught iOS developer who can design and the creator of Diary Dingo who started teaching myself how to code from scratch a while before entering college when I didn't even know how to print "Hello, World".